miniconnect/holodb/README.md

 ## Configuration

-In `config.yaml` you can specify the structure of your data (schemas, tables, columns, data):
+In `config.yaml` you can specify the structure of your data (schemas, tables, columns, data, etc.):

 ```yaml
 seed: 98765